Marriage and Family Therapy

 This course continues the practice of critical analysis of research.
 The emphasis is on evaluating research relevant to relational and systemic issues, including the clinical effectiveness of research-informed treatment strategies.
 Students begin the process of developing their Professional Project while working with an assigned faculty research mentor.

 This course continues to support students in the completion of the Professional Project.
 The goal of the project is to increase the student’s expertise in a specific area of clinical knowledge that has a relational and systemic focus.
 The Professional Project provides a foundation for future professional development and contribution to the field of Marriage and Family Therapy.

 MFC 519 Case Conference: Pragmatics and Human Communication (3 units)

-This course provides an experiential and practical demonstration of the foundational concepts presented in the first (1st) semester coursework.
+This course provides an experiential and practical demonstration of the foundational concepts presented in the first (1st) term coursework.
 Students are oriented to the practice of Psychotherapy/counseling with a focus on systemic/relational practices and a multicultural perspective.
 Additionally, students begin developing clinical skills, including establishing and understanding, confidentiality, avoiding dual relationships and handling personal information in an ethical manner.
 Throughout the course, students observe actual therapy/counseling behind a one-way mirror and participate as co-therapists with the instructor and on reflecting teams.
 Following the session, students participate in discussions with the instructor/school counselor about what has been experienced and observed.
 Communication principles and skills that enhance professional effectiveness are introduced, demonstrated and practiced.